deeri1x/public-instructions/drill-arrays-speedrun.md

 For steps 1, 3, and 4, you should definitely aim to meet - or beat! - these times eventually.
 (For the first few drills, you will be understandably slower, as you're not used to "the process".)

 As for step 2, you shouldn't expect to meet the time - after all, I wrote the dang thing, so I'm nauseatingly familiar with what needs to be done.
 But taking 3x as much time (so about **30 minutes**) should definitely be within your grasp.

-## Preamble

-A speedrun is meant to practice running through some basic skills as quickly as possible.
-Unlike non-speedrun drills, where you're typically asked to build a custom class and then "drive" it a bit, a speedrun drill is meant to be done solely in your `public static void main`.

 ## Instructions